 Step three may be optional depending on the situation.
 This step in vital for the removal of rodents after the exclusion steps.
 Depending on the time of year, rodents seek different items and foods items.
 The understanding of rodents can be tricky based on the understanding of these cognitive critters.
 Rodents can be difficult to trap even for most professionals.
 Alpha rodents are the smartest of their organization and they are able to reason with their surroundings.
 Knowing this, a thorough investigation of rodent objectives will need to be assessed.
 Rodents may be attempting to store sweets, protein items, or bedding materials.
 Identifying what rodents are looking for is important for the trapping programs.
 Many times when rodents seek proteins items will not stop and take sweets.
 All Pest professionals will assess what rodents are after and build their trapping program around their needs.
 Once we find what the rodents are searching for an extensive trapping program will be implement to catch and remove said rodents.
 These programs usually take a couple of weeks respectively, and will be monitored every 48 hours for optimal removal.
 Removal of old dropping May also be an alternative option with this program.
 The removal of old droppings will allow for identification of current activity.
 If there happens to be zero activity with new droppings and activity All pest may not have to continue with step three and will then move straight to exclusion.
 This step could save Dallas homeowners a descent amount of funds within the program itself.

 With the conjunction of step two and step three final removal and patch will be done to follow.
 At this stage all rodent activity will have been removed and dormant.
 Also any squirrels that would have been left within the attic would have already let themselves out through the one way door.
 This is the final stage of the exclusion program.
-Here All Pest technicians will remove all rodent traps and or one way doors, followed by a final patch of the last entry hole.
+Here All Pest technicians will remove all rodent traps and or one way doors, followed by a final patch of the last entry hole and we will paint all plates to match the surrounding paint.
 Step four concludes the exclusion and removed of all known critters to date.